Jammy daisy dodger biscuits

-These sweet little jammy daisy dodger biscuits are not just for little ones, everyone loves a jammy dodger!
-They taste and look fab, and homemade definitely beats shop bought!
+These sweet little jammy daisy dodger biscuits are not just for little ones – everyone loves a jammy dodger!
+Homemade definitely beats shop bought!

 - 115g butter, softened